PREPARE FOR A NEW CAREER SOONER THAN YOU THINK

 Call us to find out when the Practical Nursing Program starts at a Concorde campus location near you.
 Program start dates are also listed in each campus's catalog, which can be found at www.concorde.edu.

-According to BLS.gov, this job field is expected to grow by 6% through 2029.
-As the health care needs of baby boomers increase, the need for LPNs is expected to rise.
+According to BLS.gov, the National Employment Demand (2022-2032) for the Practical Nurse job field is projected to grow 5%.
+As the healthcare needs of baby boomers increase, the continuing need for LPNs is expected to rise.

 LPNs generally monitor patient vitals, perform basic healthcare duties, and report to the RN within their work environment.
 The extent of medical care they can provide depends on their training and state regulations.
 Because the need for LPNs is rising, their salaries grow exponentially as nurses take on more responsibility.
 You also have an opportunity to transition into becoming an RN.